 Does my child have to be potty trained to attend camp?

 No, we welcome campers at whatever level of potty training they've attained.
 Each classroom has easy access to child-sized bathroom, most of which have changing tables.
 We do, however, require that children be reliably potty trained to enter the swimming pool; alternate arrangements will be made for any children during pool time as appropriate.
 Children in the Tiny Splashers and Terrific Toddlers classes do not go to the pool but instead, participate in water play regardless of potty training level.

 What makes Camp CDS unique?

 What is a typical day like at Camp CDS?

 Every class is different based on their schedule of enrichments, age and focus of the program, and the interests of the campers.
 All children arrive at their designated 10 minute carpool window and transition into their camp day.
 A typical day for a part day program might begin with playground time, followed by swimming or water play, after which children change into dry clothes and enjoy a camp-provided snack together.
 Each day incorporates either indoor or outdoor learning and play centers which include art projects, age appropriate toys and blocks, dramatic play, and more.
 Programs tend to end their day with a story and songs before their 10 minute departure carpool window.
-Children in 4- or 5-day programs also have weekly music, science and special activity times such as pony rides or moon bounce, and may include Camp Sing and/or science classes as well.
-Children staying for a full day (either our full day Ocean Explorers or a combination of a morning program and Weekly Wanderers or Getting the Most Out of Play) also enjoy a lunch brought from home and a rest time at midday.
+Children in 4- or 5-day programs also have weekly music classes and special activity times such as pony rides or moon bounce, and may include Camp Sing and/or science classes as well.
+Children staying for a full day (either our full day Weekly Wanderers or a combination of a morning program and afternoon Sensory Summer, Storybook Summer or Getting the Most Out of Play) also enjoy a lunch brought from home and a rest time at midday.

 My child has allergies, can Camp CDS accommodate our family?